PROTECT, PROMOTE, EMPOWER AND BUILD CAPACITY OF INDIGENOUS PEOPLES

 - Economic Empowerment which include fundraising, for the communities we work with, especially women and the youth.

-- loss of language and cultural knowledge
+- Protection and preservation of Traditional Knowledge, language and cultural